-The non-executive Chairman of the Board receives an annual cash service fee in addition to the annual cash retainer and cash committee service fees.
-Since 2006, this annual service fee was set at \$100,000.
-In May 2012 and in connection with the Board's review of director compensation discussed above, the Board increased the Chairman's annual service fee to \$120,000.
-The prorated cash amounts that Mr. Rollans received in 2012 for this purpose are reflected in the Board compensation table above.
+The Non-Executive Chairman of the Board receives an annual cash service fee in addition to the annual cash retainer and cash committee service fees.
+This annual service fee is set at \$125,000.
+Mr. Rusnack receives this additional compensation on a quarterly basis, in accordance with the preestablished director compensation cycles.